eliostvs/tomate-exec-plugin/README.md

 ===================

 Tomate is a timer for the Pomodoro Technique.
-With this plugin one can executes commands when the alarm ends,stops or finish.
+With this plugin one can execute commands when the alarm ends, stops or finish.

 Installation
 ------------